 By September 2009, 30 students from Chiswick School formed the Chiswick Youth Project, producing a video to raise awareness about the lack of youth spaces.
 By November, a dedicated team of parents and volunteers laid the foundation for what would become W4 Youth.

-Building a Vision: Growth & Expansion (2010-2012)
+Building A Vision: Growth & Expansion (2010-2012)

 In March 2010, the Chiswick Youth Project rebranded as W4 Youth.
 A merger with Osterley Royals led to the creation of CYFC, integrating football into the programme.
 By September, W4 Youth launched Friday night youth clubs at St Peter’s Church Hall.